Boluwatife312/LITA-Class-Documentation/README.md

 - Microsoft Excel [Download Here](https://www.microsoft.com)
   - For Data Cleaning
   - For Data Analysis
   - For Data Visualization

-- SQl- Structured Query Language for Querying of Data
+- SQL Structured Query Language for Querying of Data
 - GitHub for Portfolio Building

 ### Data Cleaning and Preparations